 Table of ContentsDefinition / general | Case reports | Gross description | Gross images | Differential diagnosis | Additional references

-Cite this page: Pernick, N. Cimex lectularius (bed bug).
-PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/parasitologycimexlectularius.html.
-Accessed December 12th, 2018.
+Cite this page: Pernick N. Cimex lectularius (bed bug).
+PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/parasitologycimexlectularius.html.
+Accessed May 15th, 2021.

 Definition / general

 - Cimex lectularius is the common human bed bug

 - Cimex hemipterus is found primarily in tropical regions